Featured broadband deals

 Just like your home broadband, it pays to be dubious about the advertised speed the service providers claim: don't expect to get it constantly, if at all.
 Plenty of things affect the speed of your mobile broadband: overcrowding in an area, signal strength and electrical interference can all play a part.
 Just be sure to look at each mobile broadband provider's coverage checker before you commit.
 If you can get good coverage, even the cheapest mobile broadband deals are worth checking out.

 And as always with broadband, if you're in a rural area your choices - and speeds - are likely to be more limited.
 The good news is that even at its slowest pace, you should be able to carry out everyday tasks, such as checking your email, without too much stress.
 Also, remember mobile broadband prices tend to structure around download limits so look on the bright side: the less you can download, the cheaper it's going to be!

-You should be able to use your wireless dongle or smartphone overseas, but be very aware of the costs.
+You should be able to use your wireless dongle overseas, but be very aware of the costs.
 EU Law has forced prices down across most of Europe, but it can still be restrictively expensive - especially as many of us now get online as second nature.